Instructors, Director, and Board Members

 Board of Directors

 Ron is a professional accompanist who has played concerts and performed recitals throughout the United States and Europe.
 He has also performed extensively and recorded professionally with flutist John L. Edwards.
-In the Oklahoma City metropolitan area, he has blessed many congregations with music over forty years of church musicianship.
+In the Oklahoma City metropolitan area, he has blessed many congregations with music over fifty years of church musicianship.